APPFL/APPFL/docs/tutorials/firstrun.rst

     $ python appfl/run

-You can run it in parallel:
+You can run it in parallel using MPI (assuming that all clients are trained in the same cluster):

 .. code-block:: console